SethMunoz339/SVG-Logo-Maker/README.md

 ## Contributing

-Seth Munoz creaed this application, no contributions are neccesary.
+Seth Munoz created this application, no contributions are neccesary.

 ## License